The Professional Qualifications Assessment Act

 - Amendment to the Professional Qualifications Assessment Act and Other Acts (December 22, 2015): the act serves the implementation of the EU-directive 2013/55/EU on the recognition of professional qualifications and on administrative cooperation through the Internal Market Information System ( ‘the IMI Regulation’ ).

-- As of 1 August 2013, a change in the legal basis: the passage of the E-Government Act, which came into force on 1 August 2013, made the application process for the assessment procedure easier:
+- As of 1 August 2013, a change in the legal basis: the passage of the E-Government Act [in German], which came into force on 1 August 2013, made the application process for the assessment procedure easier:

 An application for assessment of a foreign qualification can be submitted per e-mail: The amendment to paragraph 6 article 1 of the Professional Qualifications Assessment Act enables the applicants to submit an application for equivalence assessment directly per e-mail.
 Previously, the applicants were obliged to hand in the application per mail, fax or e-mail with qualified electronic signature.
 The requirement to submit originals or certified copies in accordance with paragraph 5 article 1 of the Professional Qualifications Assessment remains in force.
 The assessment procedure could be simplified and accelerated through a new legislation that would allow submitting simple copies, especially in the case of applications from abroad.